Visit the institution website for COVID‑19 updates

 Months of entry

-It will help students gain further in depth understanding of theoretical, physiological and pathological aspects of oral health management within a variety of diverse patient profiles.
+Gain further in depth understanding of theoretical, physiological and pathological aspects of oral health management within a variety of diverse patient profiles.

 This degree is designed as a blended learning programme delivered via online teaching platforms and residential weeks based at UCL Eastman Dental Institute.
 Residential weeks include practical skills sessions and group exercises.
-This structure enables students to continue with regular employment while also participating in postgraduate study.

 There are multiple exit points (Certificate/ Diploma) for qualifying students who are not able to complete the MSc qualification.